Table of contents

 Things we’re glad we had with us during our Southeast Asia trip

-- Get a Lonely Planet guide Affiliate link, which for us is always an indispensable part of a trip.
+- Get a Lonely Planet guide (on Amazon or Bookshop.org), which for us is always an indispensable part of a trip.

 - See Becca’s gear guide for why a sarong or scarf should be on your packing list.